Thomas D. Ritter: Legal career

 Ritter is currently a partner at the law firm of Brown Rudnick.
 Prior to joining the firm, he worked as an attorney for the Hartford Corporation Counsel and was in private practice for many years.
-Freedom of information act requests for communications between Ritter and his client the Connecticut Resources Recovery Authority where at the center of a Connecticut Supreme Court case in 2016.
+Freedom of information act requests for communications between Ritter and his client the Connecticut Resources Recovery Authority were at the center of a Connecticut Supreme Court case in 2016.